-The Center, housed in Ball State University’s College of Applied Science and Technology, Information Technology Department, supports research through multidisciplinary engagement of academics, government leaders, and community practitioners.
+The Center, housed in Ball State University’s Miller College of Business, Information Systems and Operations Management Department, supports research through multidisciplinary engagement of academics, government leaders, and community practitioners.

 Community engagement is achieved through Center activities such as workshops, working groups, and an annual meeting of Center participants.
 These activities are intended to foster communication among practitioners as well as facilitate scholarly research in the resiliency and continuity field.

 CORe provides an environment of immersive learning for area students.
 Learners are an integral part of Center activities in both research and community engagement.
 This provides a professional network for students as well as immersive learning opportunities.
 CORe supports graduate students as well undergraduate education.

 Taking a holistic approach to scientific inquiry, the CORe research team addresses resiliency from such academic disciplines as organizational psychology, management, game theory, and information technology.
 Our research is a multidisciplinary effort to addressing problems within the domain of Organizational Resiliency.